Alan Davis

-Alan Davis (born 18 June 1956) is an English artist and writer of comic books, known for his work on titles such as Captain Britain, The Uncanny X-Men, ClanDestine, Detective Comics, Excalibur, JLA: The Nail and JLA: Another Nail.
+Alan Davis (born 18 June 1956) is an English comic book writer and artist, known for his work on Captain Britain, The Uncanny X-Men, ClanDestine, Detective Comics, Excalibur, JLA: The Nail and JLA: Another Nail.

 Career

 UK work

 Davis began his career in comics on an English fanzine.
 His first professional work was a strip called The Crusader in Frantic Magazine for Dez Skinn's revamped Marvel UK line.

 Davis's big break was drawing the revamped Captain Britain story in Marvel Superheroes.
 At the time, he was working full-time in a warehouse in Corby doing work that included loading trucks.
 He initially had no interest in pursuing a career in comics, as he considered drawing to be a hobby.
 Due to his inexperience, Davis did not leave enough room for word balloons in the five-page first installment, so it had to be recut to six pages.
 Afterwards, Alan Moore took over writing duties on Captain Britain.
 Davis drew 14 issues of the monthly Captain Britain title, which was later reprinted in trade paperback.
 Davis and Moore formed a close working partnership as creators; they also created D.R. and Quinch for 2000AD.
 Later, Davis replaced Garry Leach on Marvelman in Warrior and yet again worked with Moore.
 He also drew the story "Harry Twenty on the High Rock" in 2000AD.

+Davis created the illustrations used by the Post Office in their 2019 Marvel commemorative stamp set.
+The set included ten stamps featuring individual superheroes as well as a miniature sheet.